guyreuveni33/TicTacToe/README.md

   - **Easy:** The AI performs random moves.
   - **Medium:** Combines random moves with the Minimax algorithm for a balanced challenge.
   - **Hard:** Employs the Minimax algorithm, designed to be unbeatable.

 ![image](https://github.com/guyreuveni33/TicTacToe/assets/116805344/485e9d38-0a0a-4035-9ba6-84a3c37a63e1)

 **Game Board:**
 - Displays scores and player turns, offering a user-friendly and interactive gaming experience.
+  - **Restart Button:** Starts a new game while preserving the score tally.
+  - **Back Button:** Returns to the main menu and resets scores for a new set of games.

  ![image](https://github.com/guyreuveni33/TicTacToe/assets/116805344/ec2c945c-7a02-43c1-93c6-cb9c87a23dc8)

 ### Getting Started